|Back to Main Print This Page Email to a Friend|

-Dementia is a permanent loss of brain function that occurs with certain diseases.
+Dementia is a gradual and permanent loss of brain function that occurs with certain diseases.
 It affects memory, thinking, language, judgment, and behavior.

-Multi-infarct dementia is caused by a series of small strokes .
-Multi-infarct dementia is also called vascular dementia.
+Vascular dementia is caused by a series of small strokes over a long period.
+Vascular dementia is also called multi-infarct dementia.

-MID; Dementia - vascular; Dementia - poststroke; Vascular dementia
+MID; Dementia - multi-infarct; Dementia - post-stroke; Multi-infarct dementia

-Multi-infarct dementia (MID) is the second most common cause of dementia after Alzheimer disease in people over age 65.
+Vascular dementia is the second most common cause of dementia after Alzheimer disease in people over age 65.
 MID usually affects people between ages 55 and 75.
-More men than women have MID.
+More men than women have vascular dementia.

 - A stroke is an interruption in or blockage of the blood supply to any part of the brain.
 A stroke is also called an infarct.
 Multi-infarct means that more than one area in the brain has been injured due to a lack of blood.